What Actually Constitutes Design Language?

 “Precise use of the grid, along with consistent shapes, angles, and radii, help define a particular aesthetic that’s critical in expressing the “IBMness” of our illustrations and reveals a well-considered and systematic approach” – IBM.

-Creating a Design Language
+How to Create a Design Language

-Start with a UI audit
+Start with UI audit

 Create a vocabulary

-“This [design element] from the [library] allows us to express [purpose]”
+“This [design element] from the [library] allows us to express [purpose].”

-Define the design principles
+Defining your design principles

 Set the rules